unQualsevol/rpi2/README.md

 Restart the rpi it should boot the system from

-## Have a partition mounted at start to be used as storage
+## Have a HDD mounted at start to be used as storage

 Install NTFS driver if needed:
 ```